 - Joe Btfsplk from Li'l Abner (who has his own article on The Other Wiki).

-- 'Unit Jinx' is an official military position in Tank Vixens (intended to deflect bad luck from other unit members).
+- "Unit Jinx" is an official military position in Tank Vixens, and an inversion, they're Born Unlucky and luck works like magnetism, so those around them get good luck.
 Sonya Guildencrantz is the official jinx for the 101st Tank Crushing Brigade.

 - The Strontium Dog story arc "A Sorry Case" had Johnny deal with having to escort someone off-planet, a fellow by the name of Sorry Bobbs with whom bad luck follows wherever he goes.
 Naturally, that makes the simple escort a lot harder than it initially sounded.
 On several occasions Sorry Bobbs flat-out calls himself a jinx.

-- In Spider-Man comics, when The Black Cat made a deal with Kingpin to attain superpowers, this became her power.
+- When The Black Cat made a deal with Kingpin to attain superpowers, this became her power.

 - Heck, Spider-Man himself.
 Horrible things have happened to pretty much the entire supporting cast.